The Nigerian university that defies Boko Haram | DW | 24.09.2020

 The University of Maiduguri has stayed open at the epicenter of the Boko Haram insurgency.
-A new book gives a voice to the Nigerian academics who faced off the radical Islamists who reject Western education as 'sinful'.
+A new book gives voice to the Nigerian academics who faced off with the radical Islamists who reject Western education as sinful.

-The university, commonly known by its acronym UNIMAID, is the largest higher learning institute in northeastern Borno State.
-Its alumni include the state governor Babagana Umara Zulum and some of his counterparts elsewhere, Nigeria's Chief of Army Staff Tukur Yusuf Burati and Senate President Ahmed Lawan.
+The University of Maiduguri, commonly known by its acronym UNIMAID, is the largest institute of higher learning in northeastern Borno State.
+Its alumni include the state Governor Babagana Umara Zulum and some of his counterparts elsewhere, Nigeria's Chief of Army Staff Tukur Yusuf Burati and Senate President Ahmed Lawan.

 UNIMAID dates back to the 1970s.
 The university has admitted thousands of students each year since.
 The emergence in Maiduguri of the radical Islamist Boko Haram in the early 2000s has left a mark but never forced the institution off track.

 The outlawed group wants to create an Islamic caliphate around the Lake Chad region.
-Security forces captured and killed Mohammed Yusuf, the founder of Boko Haram, in 2009.
+In 2009, security forces captured and killed Mohammed Yusuf, the founder of Boko Haram.
 But the group's ideology and violence have continued to spread, even beyond Nigeria.

 The militants frequently rampage through the region and specifically targets the education system — infrastructure, learners, and teachers.
 Women pursuing an education it deems inappropriate are at high risk.